 Essential Must-Haves for Colombia

-- Insect Repellant Lotion: Most insect repellents are not worth that unpleasant oily feeling you get after applying them, the icky hacking cough you develop after spraying them, or that skin-burning feeling you get after applying 100000% chemicals to your skin.
+- Insect Repellant Lotion: Most insect repellents are not worth the unpleasant oily feeling you get after applying them, the icky hacking cough you develop after spraying them, or that skin-burning feeling you get after applying 100000% chemicals to your skin.
 There is, however, one insect repellant that avoids these pitfalls, and it’s this amazing lightweight Picaridin lotion.
 You rub it into your skin and it absorbs crazy fast with no oily residue.
 It lasts all day.
 The coverage is amazing.
 It doesn’t smell disgusting and it’s never made my skin burn.
 I love it, and we take it with us on every backpacking trip.
 This is one of our tried and tested travel essentials and we’ve noticed that we tend to get a LOT fewer bites than our travel companions!
 Gift your loved one a bottle of this and let them know we swear by it.

-- Permethrin Spray: Permethrin is a bug repellent which adheres only to fabrics, leaves no smell or residue on clothes, and doesn’t harm human skin.
+- Permethrin Spray: Permethrin is a bug repellent that adheres only to fabrics, leaves no smell or residue on clothes, and doesn’t harm human skin.
 I can’t emphasize enough about how crucial Permethrin spraying your clothing, backpacks, and other fabric-based gear is before you go backpacking in Colombia.
 We bought a few bottles before our trip and sprayed all of our clothing, our backpacks, and even our sleeping bag liners.

 - Steri-Pen Water Purifier: OMG, I can’t recommend the Steri-Pen enough.
 This handy little water purifier saved us a LOT of money (not to mention waterborne illness!) in Colombia, where there is almost no drinkable tap water (Bogota is the only place we went with potable water).
-The Steri-Pen purifies water in 90 seconds, using an UV light to kill whatever is lurking in untrustworthy tap water.
+The Steri-Penpurifies water in 90 seconds, using a UV light to kill whatever is lurking in untrustworthy tap water.
 Rather than have to buy multiple bottles of purified water per day – wasting money and damaging the environment – we were able to easily purify our own water for cooking or drinking in a re-usable bottle every single day.
 (Note: you can also use a Lifestraw water bottle or water purification tablets to purify undrinkable tap water, both of which we brought just in case, but we found that we preferred the Steri-Pen for ease of use and taste.)